 My boy tastes good today, like salted chocolate and yep…strawberries.
 We kiss a little then he draws back and tells me I look pretty.
 I know he’s lying cuz I haven’t even done my hair but maybe he’s the kind of boy who really does like the look of a girl like me.

 My boy starts unbuttoning my shirt and really I don’t mind cuz there’s not much I do mind.
-Unfortunately, four buttons down, I hear the screen door on my house squeak open.
+Unfortunately, five buttons down, I hear the screen door on my house squeak open.

 “Jane?”
 Daddy calls and I start buttoning like mad.
-Across the street Old Mrs. Danby cackles real low and my boy goes so pail he might as well have just died.
+Across the street old Mrs. Danby cackles real low and my boy goes so pail he might as well have just died.
 I’m out of the bushes in seconds and am just about to head home when I hear, “Forget something?”
-When I look up, daddy’s watching me and he’s glaring real mean.
+When I look up, daddy’s watching me and he’s glaring real mean at my last two buttons.
 I just smile my best smile.
 “Sure did Daddy.
 I forgot it’s Sunday.
 Why didn’t you remind me there’s no mail today?”